datawire/datawire-common/docs/source/architecture.rst

 Datawire uses the `flow control
 <http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#doc-flow-control>`_
 features of AMQP as a key mechanism to improve resilience, scale, and performance.
-The credit-based flow control mechanism enables Datawire to optimize the flow of messages between different entities on the network based on the resource capacity of each entity.
-This helps alleviate issues such as backpressure in your network, and maximizes the total network throughput.
+In Datawire, applications and services can communicate their resource capacity.
+Datawire is able to use this information for application level flow control, and optimize the flow of messages between different entities on the network.
+This maximizes the total throughput of your applications, and not just the network.

-Note that Datawire provides many other mechanisms for resilience, e.g., Datawire components can be started in any particular order, which is essential for failure recovery.
+Note that Datawire itself provides many other mechanisms for resilience, e.g., Datawire components can be started in any particular order, which is essential for failure recovery.
+These mechanisms will be discussed in a future version of the documentation.